Approaches to biomedical knowledge

 We will go over the algorithm in detail, because it is an excellent preparation for understanding neural networks.

-The four components of Logistic Regression
+The five components of Logistic Regression

 1. Feature Representation